MayamaTakeshi/yate-experiments/README.md

 This repo documents our experiments with Yate (Yet Another Telephony Engine)

-We use a Dockerfile to build a docker image containing yate, sngrep2 and node.
+We use a Dockerfile to build a docker image containing yate, sngrep2 and node.js.

 ## Build the image
 ```